-Prune established plants heavily, pruning back at least one-third.
+Prune established plants heavily, cutting back all stems by at least one-third.
 Lavender in full sun can be expected to grow vigorously each year, and vigorous growers need yearly attention to stay that way.
 (You can also take this opportunity to re-form your plants into the green mounds that are lavender’s signature shape.)
-With your hand pruners or pruning shears, aim to cut back all shoots at least one-third.
+With your hand pruners or pruning shears, aim to cut back all shoots by at least one-third their length.
 Shears are less precise than hand pruners but save time and are a necessity if you are creating or maintaining a lavender hedge.

 Go heavier on older plants, but don’t cut down to leafless wood.
 You can’t rejuvenate older plants by cutting into old wood, but you can try to rejuvenate them by pruning to points just above the wood.
 A good rule of thumb is to count to the third node above the woody part and then cut just above it.
-If you are lucky, all three nodes and some hidden nodes buried in the wood will wake up and grow for you.
+If you are lucky, all three nodes, as well as some hidden nodes buried in the wood, will wake up and grow for you.